mohammadbashiri/bayesian-inference-with-python/README.md

-# bayesian-inference-with-python
+# Bayesian Inference with Python
-Collection of examples Bayesian inference in Python
+Collection of examples for Bayesian inference in Python